 How do pollinators use pollen?

 Pollen is mainly used by bees.
 Packed with protein, Queen bumblebees use pollen to engage their ovaries after hibernation, so they can start laying eggs.
 Bees also collect pollen and use it to feed their young, which makes them grow strong and healthy.
-Some pollinators eat pollen, such as some types of beetle and wasp.
+Some pollinators eat pollen, such as some types of beetle and wasps.

 Pollen varies in quality – certain flowers bear more protein-packed pollen than others, which can help inform our planting choices as gardeners.
 Studies of bumblebees have shown that the bee grubs fed the most, high-quality pollen turn into the healthiest, most robust bees.